Your borrowing power for a Dutch mortgage in 2022

 And the result?
 You will have to pay higher mortgage interest, which in turn lessens your borrowing power

 The level of risk involved in loaning you money for a mortgage in the Netherlands is also increased by inflation.
-Something that the country has seen plenty of in the past few months.
+Something that the Netherlands has seen plenty of in the past few years.
+As the cost of living rises, so does the risk involved in loaning money.

 But a good deposit could save you